-Power can be in Four Forms
+Power can be in four forms

-1. Through the constitution
+- Through the constitution

-2. Through Inheritance
+- Through Inheritance

-3. Through Charisma
+- Through Charisma

-4. Through economic resources or wealth
+- Through economic resources or wealth

-5. Through force/coercion
+- Through force/coercion

 Authority connotes the acceptance of the right to rule as conferred by the people, irrespective of the sanctions.

 Types Of Authority

-The sociologist and philosopher, Max weber classified authority into three types.
+The sociologist and philosopher, Max Weber, classified authority into three types.

 1. Traditional Authority – This is a type of authority legitimated by the power of the tradition.
 This kind of authority can be found in traditional societies where the king/chief exercises authority over his subjects based on the customs and traditions of the land.
 Traditional authority can be passed down to generations, often through hereditary.

 2. Charismatic Authority – This is a type of authority that is bestowed on an individual based on the extraordinary characteristics of that individual.
 For example, if an individual is known to be trust-worthy in a society, the people can make him a king, or let’s come down to treasurer, because of the trust-worthiness the people see in him.

+3. Legal/Rational Authority – This is an authority derived from the laws or constitution of a state.
+It may also be called political/constitutional authority.
 This kind of authority is mostly found in modern democratic state, private and public corporations and other associations.
 The people do not give obedience to an individual leader (e.g. President) but rather a set of principles (constitution) used in governing the state.

-Non-bureaucratic legal authority could be found in organizations that have rotating office holders, such as “Parliamentary and committee administration and all sorts of collegiate and administrative bodies” (Weber 1958, 3).
+Non-bureaucratic legal authority could be found in organizations that have rotating office holders, such as Parliamentary and committee administration and all sorts of collegiate and administrative bodies.
+(Weber 1958)

 - C. C. Dibie; Essential Government for Senior Secondary Schools; Tonad Publishers; August 2008